peteroupc/html3dutil/tutorials/glmath.md

 and the Y and Z coordinates are adjusted in the rotation.
 For rotations about the Y axis or the Z axis, the Y or Z coordinate, respectively, is likewise unchanged.
-* If the axis of rotation points toward the viewer, positive rotations mean counterclockwise rotation.
-For example, 60 degrees about the axis means 60 degrees counterclockwise, and negative 60 degrees means 60 degrees clockwise.
+* If the axis of rotation points toward the viewer, positive rotations mean counterclockwise rotation in right-handed coordinate systems.
+For example, 60 degrees about the axis means
+60 degrees counterclockwise, and negative 60 degrees means 60 degrees clockwise.